Rostammahabadi/open-source-medical/README.md

 ## 📜 License

-Feel free to use, modify, and distribute this project setup system as needed.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Contributing

 Contributions are welcome!
-Feel free to enhance the system with additional features, project types, or improvements.
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request